omerlin/yncrea-virtualization/docs/dockerBasics.md

 docker volume ls
 ````

-# Public registry
+## Public registry

-# Private registry
+## Private registry

 Private registries are used for On Premise deployment.
 Some common private registry : Nexus or Jfrog Artifactory

-To use a private registry you need to deploy some private cerficate on your Docker client.
+To use a private registry you need to deploy some private certificate on your Docker client.
 Some commands may be restricted - it depends on the server configuration ( "docker search" forbidden for instance)

 When you are in a corporate company, your Docker build may rely on remote internet registries